-17. Pacific Gas and Electric Company (PG&E) shall conduct its Base Interruptible Program (BIP), as amended in this decision.
+18. Pacific Gas and Electric Company (PG&E) shall conduct its Base Interruptible Program (BIP), as amended in this decision.
 PG&E is authorized to cumulatively recover \$175.36 million in calendar years 2024-2027 for its BIP.

-18. Southern California Edison Company (SCE) shall recover \$250,000 each in its Base Interruptible Program (BIP) and Agricultural Pumping, Interruptible (AP-I) budgets, or a total of \$0.5 million, to remove Event Days from BIP and AP-I incentive calculations.
-If additional funding is needed, SCE shall submit a Tier 2 advice letter no later than December 31, 2024, seeking fund-shifting of an additional \$1,000,000 total to implement this change.
+19. Southern California Edison Company (SCE) shall recover \$250,000 each in its Base Interruptible Program (BIP) and Agricultural Pumping, Interruptible (AP-I) budgets, or a total of \$0.5 million, to remove Event Days from BIP and AP- I incentive calculations.

-19. Southern California Edison Company (SCE) is ordered to submit updated Excess Energy Charges via Tier 1 advice letter by February 28, 2024 to update its Base Interruptible Program incentive rates.
+20. Southern California Edison Company (SCE) is ordered to submit updated Excess Energy Charges via Tier 1 advice letter and updated Base Interruptible Program incentive levels via Tier 2 advice letters on an as needed basis.
+SCE shall open an exceptional BIP disenrollment period following the first update of BIP incentives after the issuance of this decision, to last 30 days.

-20. Southern California Edison Company (SCE) shall conduct its Base Interruptible Program (BIP), as amended in this decision.
+21. Southern California Edison Company (SCE) shall conduct its Base Interruptible Program (BIP), as amended in this decision.
 SCE is authorized to recover \$276.97 million for its BIP Category 1 costs in calendar years 2024-2027.

-21. Pacific Gas and Electric Company and Southern California Edison Company are directed to allow Base Interruptible Program participants to reconsider their Firm Service Level and/or program participation for 30 days following the issuance date of this decision.
+22. Pacific Gas and Electric Company and Southern California Edison Company are directed to allow Base Interruptible Program participants to reconsider their Firm Service Level and/or program participation for 30 days following the issuance date of this decision.

-22. Southern California Edison Company's (SCE's) Agricultural Pumping, Interruptible Program (AP-I) shall be implemented by SCE, as modified by this decision.
+23. Southern California Edison Company's (SCE's) Agricultural Pumping, Interruptible Program (AP-I) shall be implemented by SCE, as modified by this decision.
 SCE is authorized to cumulatively recover \$21.25 million for its AP-I program Category 1 costs in calendar years 2024-2027.

-23. Pacific Gas and Electric Company (PG&E) shall conduct its SmartAC program, as amended in this decision.
+24. Pacific Gas and Electric Company (PG&E) shall conduct its SmartAC program, as amended in this decision.
 PG&E is authorized to cumulatively recover \$5.697 million for its Smart AC program budget in calendar years 2024-2027.

-24. Pacific Gas and Electric Company (PG&E) shall conduct its Automated Response Technology (ART) program, as amended in this decision.
-PG&E is authorized to cumulatively recover \$23.8 million for its ART program budget from 2024-2027.
-PG&E shall submit a Tier 2 advice letter no later than February 28, 2024 detailing full program characteristics, and may not begin the program until the advice letter has been disposed of by the Commission's Energy Division.
+25. Pacific Gas and Electric Company (PG&E) shall conduct its Automated Response Technology (ART) program, as amended in this decision.
+PG&E is authorized to recover \$23.8 million for its ART program budget from 2024-2027.
+PG&E shall submit a Tier 3 advice letter no later than February 28, 2024 detailing full program characteristics, PG&E may begin ART operations on January 1, 2024, limited to a budget of \$1.6 million of the total \$43.8 million authorized for ART in total.
+This initial budget of \$1.6 million shall be available through June 30, 2024, or until the Tier 3 advice letter is approved.
+Beginning January 1, 2024, PG&E is authorized to transition customers in the Bring Your Own Thermostat program into the ART program.
+PG&E is authorized to recover an additional \$20 million for its ART program following submittal of a Tier 3 advice letter justifying additional budget for the ART program during the mid-cycle review process.

-25. Southern California Edison Company (SCE) shall implement its Smart Energy Program, as modified by this decision.
+26. Southern California Edison Company (SCE) shall implement its Smart Energy Program, as modified by this decision.
 SCE is authorized to cumulatively recover \$23.28 million for its Smart Energy Program Category 1 costs during calendar years 2024-2027.

-26. Southern California Edison Company (SCE) shall implement its Summer Discount Program, as amended by this decision.
+27. Southern California Edison Company (SCE) shall implement its Summer Discount Program, as amended by this decision.
 SCE is authorized to cumulatively recover \$145.39 million for its Summer Discount Program Category 1 costs during calendar years 2024-2027.